sheff57/git_lesson/output/README.md

+#Output Folder
-this folder contains output files
+This folder contains the output files